• Post author:

 • beginner & intermediate learners

-• those who have time and want to travel in the country of that language, experience local life and learn the language more quickly and efficiently
+• those who have time and want to travel in the country where the language is spoken, experience local life, practice speaking with locals

 • for all purposes of the language learning